zaphosting/docs/docs/fivem-changeloadingscreen.md

 ---
 id: fivem-changeloadingscreen
-title: Install/change loadingscreen for FiveM-Server
+title: Installation of loadingscreen
-description: Information on how to add/change new loadingscreens on a FiveM server from ZAP-Hosting - ZAP-Hosting.com documentation
+description: Information on how to add/change new loadings creens on a FiveM server from ZAP-Hosting - ZAP-Hosting.com documentation
-sidebar_label: Loadingscreen installation
+sidebar_label: Install Loadingscreen
 ---

 ## Install a loading screen